jaqmol/insig/README.md

 </html>
 ```

-The translations file must set a JS object onto the property `localizations` of the window object.
+The localizations file must set a the property `localizations` on the window object.
+If you only need one central localizations file, use the simple object notation in which each language locale is a key, i.e. `de` for german or `"de-CH"` for swiss german:

 ```js
 window.localizations = {